weipu-zhang/STORM/readme.md

-# Implementation of STORM: Efficient Stochastic Transformer basedWorld Models for Reinforcement Learning
+# Implementation of STORM: Efficient Stochastic Transformer based World Models for Reinforcement Learning

+[Paper & OpenReview](https://openreview.net/forum?id=WxnrX42rnS), you may find some useful discussion there.

 This repo contains an implementation of STORM.